vtex-apps/order-manager/README.md

 # Order Manager

-> Centralizes the requests queue to the Checkout API.
+> Centralizes the requests queue to the Checkout API and manages order form data.

 ## Usage